 - To provide individuals with more opportunities to interact with the Editorial Board, we are creating an open submissions form for reader comments.
 This form will be attached to the end of every published Editorial Board piece, and we will review all submissions with the intent of being more responsive to the thoughts and needs of the Stanford community.

 - We also plan to engage in dialogues with an increasing number of student groups, particularly those that represent perspectives that our Board has traditionally failed to appropriately consider or represent.
 For all pieces we write that are concerned with a certain student population, we commit to engaging directly with organizations and individuals that can best represent those interests.
 We commit to engaging with them in a way that is sensitive to both their time and emotional labor.

-- We commit to writing pieces this year that are directly responsive to the communities we have historically ignored.
-Specifically, we commit to bringing our attention to issues that impact the Black, Indigenous, undocumented and disability communities.
+- We commit to writing pieces this year that are more directly responsive to the communities we have historically ignored.
+These include the Black, Indigenous, undocumented and disability communities.

 - Finally, we recognize that our Board has traditionally overrepresented white perspectives, not just in its articles but also in its membership.
 As we move forward, we commit to supporting recruitment to our editorial staff of students whose perspectives and voices have not always been sufficiently represented both in our community and our Board.